SLM Solutions Group AG: Management board and supervisory board resolve on increase of the company's share capital by c. 5%

 In the course of the capital measure, approximately 988,947 new shares will be offered to qualified institutional investors by way of a private placement.
 The shareholders' statutory subscription right is excluded in accordance with Section 203 AktG in conjunction with Section 186 (3) sentence 4 AktG.
 The new shares are expected to be included in the existing listing of the shares of the Company at the Frankfurt Stock Exchange on or around 16 July 2021.

-Half of the proceeds from the issuance of the new shares are intended to be used to fund the ongoing business operations and the remainder will be used to continue the investments in strategically important areas such as the next generation SLM-machine as well as the expansion of the international sales and service network (i.e. US West Coast facility).
+Half of the proceeds from the issuance of the new shares are intended to be used to fund the ongoing business operations and the remainder will be used to continue the investments in strategically important areas such as the NXG XII 600 as well as the expansion of the international sales and service network (i.e. US West Coast facility).

 The share placement will be launched with immediate effect and the offering price will be determined on the basis of an accelerated bookbuilding.
 In the context of the contemplated capital increase, the Company has agreed to a lock-up period of 180 days subject to customary market exceptions and, as already announced, the possible issuance of further securities in accordance with the terms and conditions of the convertible bonds issued by the Company in 2020 and 2021.